 Northbrook Court is undergoing renovations, “One Potato Two” has been closed for a while, and the young foodie who used to peruse the fast food court has grown up and become an older young foodie that writes and develops recipes.
 Now you’re up to speed.

-This week I had a craving for those Spinach Souffle Potatoes.
+This week I had a craving for those Spinach Soufflé Potatoes.
 A BIG craving.
 I started to put together what I thought was close to what I remember.
-Then I had the idea to post on the Facebook group “north shore mom’s spot (chicago suburbs)” asking if anyone remembered “One Potato Two” and if they knew the actual recipe for the Spinach Souffle Potatoes.
+Then I had the idea to post on the Facebook group “North Shore mom’s spot (Chicago suburbs)” asking if anyone remembered “One Potato Two” and if they knew the actual recipe for the Spinach Soufflé Potatoes.

 I was really surprised by the number of responses I got.
 SO many people remembered those exact potatoes and couldn’t stop talking about how much they loved them!
 Jennifer Canel gave me the best input:

-“It was literally Stouffer’s frozen spinach souffle added to a potato with butter and cheese…..”
+“It was literally Stouffer’s frozen spinach soufflé added to a potato with butter and cheese…..”

 I tried to make the first version on the stove top in a skillet, and quickly realized that wasn’t the way to go.
 I stuck it in the microwave, and it was good, but not perfect as the filling was a little dry from being overcooked.
 The second time, I only microwaved it and it was outstandingly perfect.